 September 27, 2013: To celebrate the thirtieth anniversary of the premiere of Plinko, one of the most popular games on the show, Drew and George declare it "Plinko Day".
 All six of the winning contestants get to play the game, including chances at some prizes not usually offered in a Plinko game.

-October 14, 2013: The second Big Money Week note (a week in which one game gets played for an extravagant prize such as a luxury car, or over $100,000 cash) kicked off with a bang, as the contestant not only won $100,000 on 1/2 Off, but went on to win $1,000 on the Big Wheel and her Showcase, becoming the second-biggest winner in Price history with $140,246. note (She was $124 away from a DSW and the all-time record.)
+October 14, 2013: The second Big Money Week note (a week in which one game gets played for an extravagant prize such as a luxury car, or over $100,000 cash) kicked off with a bang, as the contestant not only won $100,000 on 1/2 Off, but went on to win $1,000 on the Big Wheel and her Showcase, becoming the third-biggest winner in Price history with $140,246. note (She was $124 away from a DSW and the then all-time record.)